 And if you decide you would rather take advantage of an executive resume writing service and use your valuable time to network, you can request a 1-on-1 consultation with an experienced team member.

 As an expert marketer, you know how important design is, so we don’t really have to tell you that before a recruiter reads your resume, they get an impression of you from its design.

 What impression do you want to give?

 All of the above, right?
 But how do you do that in one or two pages?

 You keep it clean and orderly with effective use of white space.
 One way to do that is to make sure you vary your line lengths.
 If every bullet item ends at the margin, you will be presenting a crowded sea of type that is difficult to read.
 Illegibility makes it less likely a human resources person will take the time to delve into your carefully crafted descriptions.

 Along those lines, use an easy-to-read font.
 Our design team has chosen the most legible fonts for all our resume templates, so take a look at those.

 There’s a reason that resumes are fairly uniform.

 Recruiters need to be able to access all your pertinent information quickly.
 You don’t want to take a chance that they will move on because they can’t find your job title or contact information.
-Crisp organization not only makes a good impression, but it allows hiring professionals to find exactly what they are looking for in your resume.
+Crisp organization not only makes a good impression, but it allows hiring professionals to find exactly what they are looking for quickly and easily.

 As a marketer, you may be tempted to innovate, but do so while coloring inside the lines in this case.
 We’re not saying you shouldn’t add a personal touch, but skip the graphics at this level and use very limited or no color.